shreeyasharda/shreeyasharda.github.io/_pages/about.md

 ======
 **Strengths**
 1. Curious (I am always looking to advance my knolwedge using textbooks, peer reviewed articles, blog posts; I have compiled my research into a giant respository, going from fundamentals to advanced topics.
 I use this work to help me identify research gaps for my PhD, decipher journal articles, keep track of emerging trends in fields such as NLP).
 2. Transparent (I am a big advocate for transparent ML/DL systems to help advance the trustworthy AI initiative.
 To that end, I try to be transparent about my own life.
-That is why I included the weaknesses portion on my website to give future collaborators an idea of how I operate on a day to day.)
+That is why I included the weaknesses portion on my website.)

 **Weaknesses**
 1. Taking on too much with too little time (I am ambitious so that trait is sort of a double edged sword!
 With that being said, I have made a concious effort of understanding how long it takes to produce high quality work, from me.
 I use that to guide what I can realistically take on vs put off for later).